...

 Quickly understand how your alcohol consumption affects your blood alcohol content with a BAC level chart.
 Using this table, you can easily estimate your BAC level based on the number of drinks you have and the time you consume them.
 Factors like weight, gender, food intake, medication use, and alcohol tolerance can all influence your BAC level.
 Why rely on inaccurate BAC calculators?
 Use our trusted BAC level chart for an accurate assessment of your drunkenness.

-Drunkenness Calculator charts may not be the most accurate substitute for a custom BAC-level calculator.
+Drunkenness calculator charts may not be the most accurate substitute for a custom BAC-level calculator.
 A sample BAC chart for men or women can quickly alert you to your level.
-See how your level stacks up using the BAC chart for men / BAC chart for women, applying our BAC calculator chart according to sex, weight, drinks consumed, etc.
+See how your level stacks up using the BAC chart for men/BAC chart for women, applying our BAC calculator chart according to sex, weight, drinks consumed, etc.

-World-class, Accredited, 5-Star Reviewed, Effective Addiction & Mental Health Programs.
+Specialized, Accredited, 5-Star Reviewed, Evidence-based Addiction & Mental Health Programs.
 Complete Behavioral Health Inpatient Rehab, Detox plus Co-occuring Disorders Therapy.

 CALL(844) 597-1011